Not many people know Tampere, Finland’s third-largest city (and really second-largest, as Espoo is essentially a suburb of Helsinki).

-It’s full of fresh produce, butcher shops, fish shops, bakeries, and even a craft beer shop which stocks a delicious selection of Nordic brews!
+It even houses a craft beer shop which stocks a delicious selection of Nordic brews!

-The waves were too strong for us to feel comfortable out on the water, so instead we sat inside and chatted over a coffee with the staff at Hiking Travel HIT and learned about all the different water and ice activities there are to do on the lakes.
+The waves were too strong for us to feel comfortable out on the water, so instead we sat inside and chatted over a coffee with the staff at Hiking Travel HIT to learn about all the different water and ice activities there are to do on the lakes.

 If you’re itching to get out on the lakes (and you have a bit more luck with the weather than we do!) the team at Hiking Travel HIT are the people to speak to.